abrahamlanggam/sparkar-fdccc-oct2020/README.md

 ![11](https://user-images.githubusercontent.com/26247014/97118413-b497e300-1744-11eb-9f02-3f0a313be683.jpg)

 ### Creating a material
-To create the material you’ll add the textures to:
+To create the material:
   1. Select **headRect** in the Scene panel.
   2. In the Inspector, go to **Materials** and click **+**.
   3. Select **Create New Material**.
 A new material will be added to the Assets panel.
 Rename it **head_mat**.

 ### Editing the material.
-Add the textures you’ve already created to the material:
+To edit the material:
 1. Go to the **Inspector**.
 2. Click **Shader**, change it to **Flat**.
 3. Change the **Blend Mode** to **Associative Alpha**.